The world is not the “temporary theater for individual salvation stories”

 Timothy Keller with Katherine Leary Alsdorf, Every Good Endeavor (New York: Dutton, 2012), 51-2.

-One Response to “The world is not the “temporary theater for individual salvation stories””
+One thought on “The world is not the “temporary theater for individual salvation stories””

 Leave a Reply